MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 will start up some sr3 processes as configured by CMC.conf and others to match hpfx_amis.conf.
 Sr3 stop will also do what you would expect.
 As will sr3 status.
-Note that there are 5 sr_subscribe processes start with the CMC configuration and 3 NWS ones.
+Note that there are 5 sr_subscribe processes that start with the CMC configuration and 3 NWS ones.
 These are *instances* and share the same download queue.

-more:
+More information:

 * `Command line Guide <../Explanation/CommandLineGuide.html>`_
 * `Sr3 Manual page <../Reference/sr3.1.html>`_